milvus-io/milvus-docs/site/en/reference/architecture/data_processing.md

 Index building mainly involves vector and matrix operations and hence is computation- and memory-intensive.
 Vectors cannot be efficiently indexed with traditional tree-based indexes due to their high-dimensional nature, but can be indexed with techniques that are more mature in this subject, such as cluster- or graph-based indexes.
 Regardless its type, building index involves massive iterative calculations for large-scale vectors, such as Kmeans or graph traverse.

 Unlike indexing for scalar data, building vector index has to take full advantage of SIMD (single instruction, multiple data) acceleration.
-Milvus has innate support for GPU acceleration and SIMD instruction sets, e.g., SSE, AVX2, and AVX512.
-Given the "hiccup" and resource-intensive nature of vector index building, elasticity becomes crucially important to Milvus in economic terms.
+Milvus has innate support for SIMD instruction sets, e.g., SSE, AVX2, and AVX512.
+Given the "hiccup" and resource-intensive nature of vector index building, elasticity becomes crucially important to Milvus in economical terms.
 Future Milvus releases will further explorations in heterogeneous computing and serverless computation to bring down the related costs.

 Besides, Milvus also supports scalar filtering and primary field query.
 It has inbuilt indexes to improve query efficiency, e.g., Bloom filter indexes, hash indexes, tree-based indexes, and inverted indexes, and plans to introduce more external indexes, e.g., bitmap indexes and rough indexes.